 So, there are pros and cons of cutting snake eggs before they hatch.
 But, on balance, there are more advantages than disadvantages.
-But you need to be aware of the risks.
+But you need to be aware of the various risk factors before you get started.

 Why Do Breeders Cut the Eggs of Ball Pythons?